adafruit/Adafruit_CircuitPython_HID/README.rst

     :alt: Gitter

 This driver simulates USB HID devices, such as keyboard, mouse, and joystick.

-Right now only keyboard is implemented.
+Currently keyboard and mouse are implemented.

 Dependencies
 =============